 What type of construction schedule is right for you?

 As any construction professional knows, choosing the right type of schedule is essential for successful project completion.
-Each type of schedule has its own strengths and weaknesses, and the best choice for a given project will depend on various factors.
+Each schedule type has strengths and weaknesses, and the best choice for a given project depends on various factors.

-For example, the Critical Path Method is well suited for large projects with many interdependent tasks, while Program Evaluation and Review Technique is more appropriate for projects with uncertain task durations.
+For example, the Critical Path Method is well-suited for large projects with many interdependent tasks.
+At the same time, the Program Evaluation and Review Technique is more appropriate for projects with uncertain task durations.

-Line of Balance is often used in construction projects, as it helps to ensure that tasks are completed in a timely manner.
+Line of Balance is often used in construction projects, as it helps to ensure that tasks are completed on time.
 Meanwhile, the Critical Chain Method has been gaining popularity in recent years, as it helps mitigate disruptions and the effects of delays.

-Regardless, it’s important to carefully consider which schedule is right for the project.
+Regardless, carefully considering which schedule is right for the project is important.

 How to schedule a construction project

-You may now be wondering how to implement these various types of construction schedules in your company.
-By far, the easiest way to achieve this is to utilize software that allows you to choose your scheduling method.
+You may now wonder how to implement these various construction schedules in your company.
+The easiest way to achieve this is to utilize software that allows you to choose your scheduling method.

-Consider beginning with a list of your subcontractors and square away any regulatory details (building codes, etc.) relevant to your project.
+Consider beginning with a list of subcontractors and square away any regulatory details (building codes, etc.) relevant to your project.
 All methods for scheduling in construction management will also require you to identify key milestones for your project’s completion.
-They don’t even have to be in order at this stage—just list them.
+They don’t have to be in order at this stage—list them.

-Then, apply this information to your construction scheduling software, as this will help lay out your best path forward.
+Then, apply this information to your construction scheduling software, which will help lay out your best path forward.
 Most construction software will help you with this step.
 Learn more about how Bridgit integrates with Procore to improve user synchronization and integration for both apps.

 Using a scheduling app such as Bridgit Bench will also provide transparency and communication across all stakeholders during construction projects because it allows for keeping track of updates.